SAP-samples/cloud-extension-s4hana-business-process/mission/build-deploy-cap-application/README.md

-# Build and deploy CAP application
+# Build and Deploy CAP Application

 We will now build and deploy the CAP application.